Huskyninja/Sherpa-v2-GForm/readme.txt

 Below is a table of how fields map with this add on.
 Please refer to your Sherpa documentation for more information.

-Addon Field Name        Sherpa Field Name                   Required By Sherpa		Main Settings Autofill First Name				      primaryContactFirstName				      Yes						        No Last Name				        primaryContactLastName				      Yes						        No Email Address			      primaryContactEmail					        No						        No Phone					          primaryContactHomePhone				      No						        No Vendor Name				      vendorName							            Yes						        Yes Source Category			    sourceCategory						          Yes						        Yes Source Name				      sourceName							            Yes						        Yes Advisor Referral Note	  advisorReferralNote					        No						        No Resident First Name		  residentContactFirstName			      Yes						        Yes Resident Last Name		  residentContactLastName				      Yes						        Yes Resident Relationship	  primaryContactResidentRelationship	No						        Yes
+Addon Field Name,Sherpa Field Name,Required By Sherpa,Main Settings Autofill
+First Name,primaryContactFirstName,Yes,No
+Last Name,primaryContactLastName,Yes,No
+Email Address,primaryContactEmail,No,No
+Phone,primaryContactHomePhone,No,No
+Vendor Name,vendorName,Yes,Yes
+Source Category,sourceCategory,Yes,Yes
+Source Name,sourceName,Yes,Yes
+Advisor Referral Note,advisorReferralNote,No,No
+Resident First Name,residentContactFirstName,Yes,Yes
+Resident Last Name,residentContactLastName,Yes,Yes
+Resident Relationship,primaryContactResidentRelationship,No,Yes

 == Changelog ==